 Interactive gallery tours at The Contemporary Jewish Museum keep participants' voices and ideas central to the conversation and promote critical thinking, creativity, and observation skills.
-The CJM's inquiry-based tours are fun and active and are an exceptional way to engage students at The Museum.
+Studies show that arts program participation increases critical thinking and creative problem solving as well as builds empathy.
+The CJM's inquiry-based tours are fun and active and are an exceptional way to engage students at The Museum, free of charge.
 The CJM invites school groups of all abilities, and guided tours can be adapted to the varying needs of students.

 Museum tours are led by professional Museum educators and are aligned with Common Core Standards.
 In an hour-long thematic gallery tour that builds upon classroom learning, we introduce students to works of art through discussions and activities.

 Adventures in Architecture are interactive explorations designed to introduce students and campers to the fun of architecture through hands-on art activities, creative movement, scavenger hunts, and design challenges.
 Tours are 1.5 hours and can be scheduled throughout the year.
 Learn more →